RDallavia/rdallavia.github.io/_pages/cv.md

 * “That’s Unusual.”
 This Gaussian anomaly detection model was used to identify networked servers worthy of inspection.  <strong> Several non-obvious servers were tagged as anomalous, which would allow a sys admin to intervene before the servers malfunctioned and avoid checking functional servers unnecessarily. </strong> This technology can be used in fraud detection.
 Technology used included Python, SciPy, NumPy, Pandas, Seaborn, Matplotlib.

 * "Who's Who in our Database?"
 Hierarchical and k-means clustering models were used to segment an airline customer database to search for similarities among users.
 6 groups were chosen based on a dendrogram, and the shared characteristics within each cohort were noted.
-Though this type of unsupervised learning does not result in a prediction, <strong> the insights it yielded could be used as the foundation for a targeted marketing campaign. </strong>  Written in R and relying primarily on tidyverse and caret.
+Though this type of unsupervised learning does not result in a prediction, <strong> the insights it yields could be used as the foundation for a targeted marketing campaign. </strong>  Written in R and relying primarily on tidyverse and caret.

 *	Code 312: Non-profit, volunteer organization of software developers in the Chicago area.
 Currently <strong> expanding the site for The Chicago Council on Science and Technology </strong> and migrating said site to GitHub Pages.